MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Connect a workspace to a Git repo

+### Connect to a Git repo

 Only a workspace admin can connect a workspace to a repository, but once connected, anyone with [permission](#permissions) can work in the workspace.
 If you're not an admin, ask your admin for help with connecting.
-To connect a workspace to an Azure Repo, follow these steps:
+To connect a workspace to an Azure  or GitHub Repo, follow these steps:

 1. Sign into Fabric and navigate to the workspace you want to connect with.